paulssonlab/paulssonlab/paulssonlab/src/paulssonlab/martens/trenchcoat/README.md

   --help                       Show this message and exit.
 ```

-Conversion supports only copying a subset of the ND2 datasets.
+By default the entire ND2 datasets will be copied.
+However, conversion also supports only copying a subset of the ND2 datasets.
 This can be useful for testing purposes (reducing the time for analysis), or if it's known that only some of the data are needed.
 For example, suppose one wanted to only include frames 1 and 5-7, and FOVS 10-90:

 ```
 trenchcoat convert -i ND2 -o HDF5 -f 1,5-7 -F 10-90